Professional Profile

 Telehealth

-I speak fluently four languages (Romanian, Russian, English, Spanish) and my clients are from all over the world.
+I speak four languages fluently (Romanian, Russian, English, Spanish), and my clients are from all over the world.

 *Note: So far I worked with clients from 27 countries.